 The book provides a clear explanation of why wind and solar power have been so successful over the last decade; how governments and businesses can capitalize on this trend; and what dangers lie ahead.
 Readers of all levels will learn how to navigate the coming energy transition while being left in no doubt as to its global environmental impact.

 Analytical skills are stressed with the wide application while avoiding technical jargon and advanced math.
-Accessible to upper-division undergraduate students and general readers with a minimum of physics background, this edition features updates that bring the reader up to speed with current trends, policies, technologies, and behaviors.
+Accessible to upper-division undergraduate students and general readers with a minimum physics background, this edition features updates that bring the reader up to speed with current trends, policies, technologies, and behaviors.

-Renewable and Efficient Electric Power Systems provides a solid, quantitative, practical introduction to these concepts, with updated material on tidal and wave power, small-scale hydroelectric power, and biomass as well as demand-side management techniques.
+Renewable and Efficient Electric Power Systems provide a solid, quantitative, practical introduction to these concepts, with updated material on tidal and wave power, small-scale hydroelectric power, and biomass as well as demand-side management techniques.
 The book also explores emerging smart grid technologies.

 Perhaps you wish to join others who are selling clean, renewable electricity to the power company, and helping to save the environment and make money at the same time.
 Whether you are just curious or an industry expert, this handbook will teach you how to build systems that are cost-effective, safe, and reliable.